kiwicarolin/kiwicarolin.github.io/index.md

 **MSc in Digital Media**, University of Bremen (2011 – 2014) <br>
 **BA in Design**, University of Applied Sciences Mainz (2007 – 2011)

 ***

-## Specialties

-* Create impactful AR/VR applications for a new outlook on how we view the future
-* Prototype ideas, experiences and scenarios in the intersection of science, design and development
-* Passionate about radically improving how we interact with new technology
-* Use design thinking approaches to solve problems creatively in completely new landscapes
-* Generate user insights through user research using mixed methods and interpreting its data
-* Collaborating with a range of professions and speaking their language

-***